 - If you are asking for an exception, include the supporting statement from your doctor or other prescriber. - You or your doctor or other prescriber may ask for a fast decision.
 (Fast decisions usually come within 24 hours.) - Read this section to make sure you qualify for a fast decision!
-Read it also to find information about decision deadlines.

-- If you are asking for an exception, provide the "supporting statement."
+Read it also to find information about decision deadlines. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
+Chapter 7 describes times when you may need to ask for reimbursement.
+It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for. - If you are asking for an exception, provide the "supporting statement."
 Your doctor or other prescriber must give us the medical reasons for the drug exception.
 We call this the "supporting statement." - Your doctor or other prescriber can fax or mail the statement to us.
 Or your doctor or other prescriber can tell us on the phone, and then fax or mail a statement.